Underlying-event properties in pp and p$-$Pb collisions at $\sqrt{s_{\rm NN}} = 5.02$ TeV: Experimental setup

 The ITS and TPC detectors are the main tracking devices covering the pseudorapidity region $|\eta|< 0.8$ for full-length tracks.
 They are located inside a solenoidal magnet providing a 0.5\,T magnetic field, allowing the tracking of particles with $p_{\rm T} \gtrsim 0.15$\,\GeVc.
 The ITS is composed of six cylindrical layers of high-resolution silicon tracking detectors.
 The innermost layers consist of two arrays of hybrid Silicon Pixel Detectors (SPD) located at an average radial distance of 3.9\,cm and 7.6\,cm from the beam axis and covering $|\eta|< 2$ and $|\eta|< 1.4$, respectively.
 The TPC has an active radial range from about 85 to 250\,cm, and an overall length along the beam direction of 500\,cm.
 The TPC readout chambers have 159 tangential pad rows and thus a charged particle can, ideally, produce 159 clusters within the TPC volume.
 The readout chambers are mounted into 18 trapezoidal sectors at each end plate~\cite{ALICE:2014sbx}.
 The \VZERO detector consists of two sub-detectors placed on each side of the interaction point covering the full azimuthal acceptance and the pseudorapidity intervals of $2.8<\eta<5.1$ (\VZEROA) and $-3.7<\eta<-1.7$ (\VZEROC).

 This analysis is based on the data recorded by the ALICE apparatus during the \pp run at $\sqrt{s}=5.02$\,\TeV in 2015, and the \pPb run at \snn = 5.02\,\TeV in 2016.
 The data were collected using a minimum-bias trigger, which required a signal in both \VZEROA and \VZEROC detectors.
 Only events with a reconstructed vertex within $\pm10$\,cm from the nominal interaction point along the beam direction are used.
-Events with collision pile-up are identified and rejected based on the presence of multiple interaction vertices reconstructed using the SPD information.
+Runs with a low number of interactions per bunch crossing ($\mu$) were selected resulting in average $\mu$ values of 0.020 and 0.005 for \pp and \pPb collisions, respectively.
+Therefore, events with multiple collisions (pile-up) constitute a small fraction of the triggered events.
+They are identified and rejected based on the presence of multiple interaction vertices reconstructed using the SPD information.
+The remaining undetected pile-up is negligible for this analysis, while the fraction of wrongly-tagged events due to SPD vertex splitting from a single interaction is $<10^{-4}$ for both collision systems.
 The offline event selection is optimised to reject beam-induced background by exploiting the timing signals in the two \VZERO sub-detectors.
 The event selection also requires at least one track with a minimum transverse momentum ($p_{\rm T} = 0.15$, $0.5$, and $1.0$\,\GeVc) in the acceptance range $|\eta| < 0.8$.
 The results presented in this article were obtained from the analysis of about 180 and 332 million minimum-bias \pp and \pPb collisions, respectively.